|Nepal - Missing: The Right To Know

 The aim of this publication is to bring public recognition to the families of missing persons in Nepal as a result of the conflict and to highlight their suffering and their needs.
 It also constitutes an appeal to the government of Nepal, and all former parties to the conflict to clarify the fate (and when possible the whereabouts) of those who went missing during the conflict and to ensure that all families of missing persons are included in government programmes put in place to support the victims of conflict.

-This 10th edition of the Book of Missing Persons in Nepal was prepared on 15 July 2018 and it contains the names of 1333 persons who were reported missing by the family members, to the ICRC or NRCS.
-The list only includes names of missing persons whose families are still seeking information on the fate and whereabouts of their loved ones and want the ICRC to follow up their cases.
-The names are listed by district of residence of the missing person's closest relative.
+The list only includes names of 1324 missing persons whose families are still seeking information on the fate and whereabouts of their loved ones and want the ICRC to follow up their cases.

 Who is a “missing person”?